 23. To decorate pie crusts.
 Make your pie and then roll out a circle of pie crust dough.
 Use small cookie cutters to cut out interesting shapes and lay them on top of the pie and bake.
 Martha Stewart would love this idea!

 24. For fun dog treats.
 Cookies are not just for people, you know.
 Use cookie cutters to make doggy treats.
 Your pooch will thank you.
 He won’t care about the shape, of course, but you will have fun feeding them to him!
-See how to make dog cookies on Irresistible Pets.
+See how to make dog cookies.

 25. Fun French Toast.
 Use large sized cookie cutters to cut your bread into fun shapes, then make your French toast as you normally do.
 Makes for a fun breakfast.